Karasu1t/curly-tribbleenterprise-sales-forecast-dashboard/readme.md

   - Cloud Logging and basic monitoring for ETL and model operations.
   - Scheduled queries or Cloud Scheduler automate the data pipeline.

+## Infrastructure as Code (IaC)

+All Google Cloud resources (GCS, BigQuery, Cloud Run, VertexAI, etc.) are provisioned and managed using Terraform.
+This ensures reproducibility, scalability, and easy collaboration for infrastructure management.
+The Terraform code is organized in the `terraform/` directory, following best practices for modularity and environment separation.

+**Key Points:**

+- Automated provisioning of all GCP resources
+- Version-controlled infrastructure for easy rollback and auditing
+- Modular structure for reusability and clarity

+## CI/CD Pipeline

+GitHub Actions is used to automate the build, test, and deployment process for application code and container images.
+This includes:

+- Linting and testing on every pull request
+- Building and pushing Docker images to Artifact Registry
+- Deploying to Cloud Run upon merge to main branch
+- (Optional) Infrastructure changes via Terraform plan/apply workflows

+The CI/CD configuration is located in the `.github/workflows/` directory.

 ## Technical Stack

 - Storage & Database: Google Cloud Storage, BigQuery
 - ETL & Transformation: Cloud Functions / Cloud Run, Dataform
 - Machine Learning: VertexAI
 - Web Interface: Streamlit
+- Infrastructure as Code: Terraform
+- CI/CD: GitHub Actions

 ## Purpose